-- INNO and ICO hotline services – INNO and ICO are two NGOs based in southern China that provide a confidential hotline to Mandarin speaking workers.
-Burberry sponsors hotlines for almost 20,000 workers in 33 factories, providing them with a means of whistleblowing, as well as offering emotional support and information about workers’ labour rights.
+- OHCS, INNO and ICO hotline services – OHCS, INNO and ICO are three NGOs based in southern China that provide a confidential hotline to Mandarin speaking workers.
+Burberry sponsors hotlines for over 27,000 workers in 53 factories, providing them with a means of whistleblowing, as well as offering emotional support and information about workers’ labour rights.
 Calls to the hotline are free and contact can be made through phone, text QQ and other platforms.

 - Dow Jones Sustainability Indices – In 2016, Burberry was named in the Dow Jones Sustainability Index as an industry leader in the Textiles, Apparel and Luxury Goods sector for the first time.